PowerHost’s website is in Spanish.

 Cloud VPS hosting plans are built around a SAN storage network and include 24/7 customer support.
 Virtual server plans start with one vCore, 1 GB of RAM, and 50 GB of storage.
 These levels increase with higher plans, up to 10 vCores, 12 GB of RAM, and 250 GB of storage.

-PowerHost’s data center has the capacity to house 2,700 servers, and it has a 4 Gbit redundant connection to the major carriers resulting in a 99.98% rate of first-level connectivity.
-Backup power can keep the data center operating for 21 days of continuous operation in the event of an outage, and for fire protection, an Inergen gas system can consume all the oxygen in the building within a matter of seconds.
-The facility is protected by an electric fence, more than 40 security cameras, and 24-hour monitoring.
+PowerHost’s data center can accommodate 2,700 servers and maintains a 4 Gbit redundant connection to the major carriers, ensuring a first-level connectivity rate of 99.98%.
+In the event of an outage, backup power is available to sustain continuous operation for 21 days.
+For fire protection, the facility utilizes an Inergen gas system capable of depleting the building’s oxygen within seconds.
+Security measures include an electric fence, over 40 security cameras, and round-the-clock monitoring.

 Pricing and Support